Special effects of Starship Troopers: Sets and locations

 Cameron and location manager Bill Bowling scouted several filming locations but rejected most as they did not consider them unique enough.
 Others, such as the Valley of Fire State Park in Nevada had too many environmental restrictions which could impact filming.
 The situation was made more difficult by an extended period of U.S. government shutdowns, which made obtaining the necessary filming and associated permits protracted, so they intentionally avoided further scouting of national or state parks or government owned land.
 This restriction limited their options, however, particularly for impactful scenery.
 Bowling eventually discovered Hell's Half Acre, located just outside of the town of Casper, Wyoming, which offered "colorful buttes and pinnacles," which could portray the alien planets of Klendathu and Planet P. The location was remote, however, being about 45 mile from the Astaire Building or hotels and requiring an hour drive every morning at 5am.
 It offered other logistical challenges as it was generally undeveloped land, so the production had to build roads for the trucks carrying their gear into the canyons for filming.
 Anything that could not be driven in had to be lowered by helicopter.
 The local government was supportive of the project, helping subsidized the costs of building the roads and camp.
 They later learned that the area was rife with rattlesnakes, although no crew was bitten.
 The area was the biggest set Vacano had lit.
 It was difficult to get lights down into the canyons and so lighting was provided mainly by 25 spotlights on the overlooking cliffs, with smaller lights hidden behind rocks or hills.
 The cliff was also difficult to access so a secure path had to be built, and it still took electricians about 2 hours to reach.

-The location featured extreme weather, with very warm days followed by frigid evenings that took a toll on much of the on-site equipment, requiring various replacements to be blown in on a regular basis.
+The location featured extreme weather, with very warm days followed by frigid evenings that took a toll on much of the on-site equipment, requiring various replacements to be flown in on a regular basis.
 The location was also beset by torrential rain, blizzards, and wind storms up to 80 mile per hour.
 The site had to be evacuated temporarily after rain mixing with the bentonite in the ground created a slick surface.
 The crew took as much equipment as they could, and after the rain stopped two weeks later, miles of electrical cables, some equipment, and even cars had been lost under the mud.
 Even so, only a few days were lost to the weather as a local warehouse had been converted into a soundstage for backup scenes to be filmed.
 Alongside the weather conditions, filming in Hell's Half Acre took its toll on the crew, with respiratory illnesses, exhaustion, and heat stroke from wearing heavy costumes in the 115 F. Dozens of people per day were treated for the ailment, and production had to be shut down for a week at a cost of $1.5 million a day after it affected Busey.